danie11am/SydneyChristianEvents/README.md

 - done - Add Flurry Analytics tracking.
 - done - Add crash tracking - Flurry Analytics includes it.
 - done - Define all the Flurry event strings in one place.
-- Make sure the app supports only iOS6 and above.
+- done - Make sure the app supports only iOS6 and above.

 Todo (these should become issues list in GitHub later):